Our Research Program

 The National Asthma Research Program

-In 2018-2019, after the merge of Asthma Australia and Foundations in WA, NT, SA, Vic and NSW, Asthma Australia undertook an internal evaluation and review of the National Research Program to determine the new strategic direction for the national organisation.
+In 2018-2019, after the merge of Asthma Australia and Foundations in SA, Vic and NSW, Asthma Australia undertook an internal evaluation and review of the National Research Program to determine the new strategic direction for the national organisation.

 Within the new strategic framework, updated to align with the new Asthma Australia, we will reinforce emphasis on the strategic alignment of research priorities and take a dedicated approach to translation of results, so research outcomes tangibly lead to improvements in the lives of people with asthma across Australia.